kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

       --module-archive-persistence         Uses the host filesystem instead of in-memory archiving to build the module.
       --module-archive-version-overwrite   Overwrites existing component's versions of the module.
 If set to false, the push is a No-Op.
+      --module-config-file string          Specifies the module configuration file -n, --name string                        Override the module name of the kubebuilder project.
+If the module is not a kubebuilder project, this flag is mandatory.
-      --module-config-file string          Specifies the module configuration file --name-mapping string                Overrides the OCM Component Name Mapping, Use: "urlPath" or "sha256-digest". (default "urlPath")
+      --name-mapping string                Overrides the OCM Component Name Mapping, Use: "urlPath" or "sha256-digest". (default "urlPath")
   -o, --output string                      File to write the module template if the module is uploaded to a registry. (default "template.yaml")
   -p, --path string                        Path to the module's contents. (default current directory)
       --registry string                    Context URL of the repository.
 The repository URL will be automatically added to the repository contexts in the module descriptor.
       --registry-cred-selector string      Label selector to identify an externally created Secret of type "kubernetes.io/dockerconfigjson".
 It allows the image to be accessed in private image registries.
 It can be used when you push your module to a registry with authenticated access.
 For example, "label1=value1,label2=value2".
+  -r, --resource stringArray               Add an extra resource in a new layer in the <NAME:TYPE@PATH> format.
+If you provide only a path, the name defaults to the last path element, and the type is set to 'helm-chart'.
       --sec-scanners-config string         Path to the file holding the security scan configuration. (default "sec-scanners-config.yaml")
   -t, --token string                       Authentication token for the given registry (alternative to basic authentication).
+      --version string                     Version of the module.
+This flag is mandatory.
 ```

 ## Flags inherited from parent commands